 You can also use the standard formulas to calculate the future cash flow and discount it to the present value.
 For example, if you expect the business to still be operational, you’ll have some residual value referred to as the terminal value.
 Discounting the terminal value and future earnings together gives you the present business value.

 This valuation technique uses asset-based valuation to determine the value of your business.
 As the name suggests, asset-based approach focuses on business’s net asset value.
-The net asset value of your business is the total market value of all its assets, including cars, equipment, machinery, properties and computers.
+The net asset value of your business is the total market value of all its assets, including cars, equipment, machinery, properties, computers and any intellectual property rights held by the business.
 You must deduct the value of any liabilities, including debts, leases, finance or other equipment or money owed.
 There are two approaches to asset-based valuations:

 - Going concern: This approach assumes that your business continues to operate and that no asset is sold.
 It looks at your business’s balance sheet, lists the company’s total assets and deducts its total liabilities.